-The Cellular Modem menu allows selection of the SIM card as AT&T Direct or AT&T ROW.
-AT&T Direct should be selected for SIM cards bearing the AT&T Logo.
-AT&T ROW should be selected for all other SIM cards.
+The Cellular Modem menu allows selection of the SIM card as AT&T Direct, AT&T ROW, AT&T ROW2 or Customized.
+The Customized selection should only be used for those customers who know their APN value and are connecting to a third party NOC.